 In a place with unlimited activities and attractions, there is obviously more than 5 things to do in Orlando.
 This Florida city often crops up on people’s bucket lists.
-Filled with theme parks, fun and adventure it’s the perfect destination for anyone looking for a fun, stress free trip with lots of laughs.
+Orlando is filled with theme parks, fun and adventure.
+It’s the perfect destination for anyone looking for a fun, stress free trip with lots of laughs.
 Whether you are looking for an action-packed week away with the kids, or the chance to explore on your own, Orlando has plenty to offer.

 With so much going on it’s essential that you choose the right base.
 Somewhere like Marriott’s Grande Vista is the perfect place to relax at the end of long days, getting a good night’s sleep and preparing for your next great adventure.
 But, wherever you stay it’s a good idea to do a bit of research first.
 With so much to do it’s easy to miss things that you would love.
 So, here’s a look at 5 of the things that you should put on your to-do list for your trip to Orlando.